 Third, Canada must commit to establishing requirements for responsible carbon removal deployment.
 Proper industry standards, project-specific protocols, and measurement, monitoring, reporting, and verification (MMRV) requirements are foundational to the integrity of the carbon removal industry.
 Quality needs to be promoted before scale.
 While standards can establish an overarching governance framework to help define project quality, project-specific protocols are also necessary to respect the nuances of different carbon removal methods.

 The federal government should allow for the adoption of compliance-ready protocols from work that is already underway in the carbon markets.
-Such efforts should promote the interoperability of standards and protocols with other political jurisdictions, including the
+Such efforts should promote the interoperability of standards and protocols with other political jurisdictions, including the ongoing efforts of the European Union.

 Additionally, this must include guidance on providing equitable partnership opportunities for First Nations and Indigenous communities and developing frameworks for robust community engagement.
 A supportive and streamlined permitting process for all carbon removal methods, including regulatory clarity around research versus commercial project development activities, would also help.